mdo/config/README.md

 **Config** is a basic checklist I follow to set up a new Mac's development environment.
 It gets me up to speed with Git, Ruby, GitHub, Jekyll, and more so I can more quickly get back to coding.

+## Contents

 <!-- MarkdownTOC -->

-- Contents
-- Checklist
 - 1. Prep OS X
 - 2. Prep Terminal.app
   - MDO configs
   - Udacity configs
 - 3. Secure GitHub access
 - 4. GitHub development setup
 - 5. Setup Ruby
 - 6. Additional dependencies
 - 7. Setup Sublime Text 3
   - Enable Command Line Tool `subl` for Sublime Text
-    - Use Sublime as the default edior for git
+  - Use Sublime as the default editor for git
   - Setup Package Control and Packages
 - 8. Customize things
+  - How to Enable Tab Key for Navigating Mac Dialog Boxes & Buttons
 - 9. Security
 - Use it yourself
 - Supplementary Material
 - Works on my machine